 Elspeth Pearson was born in Sydney in 1925 and moved with her family to Newcastle in 1930 during the years of the Depression.
 She left Newcastle Girls High School at an early age to take up a clerical position in the steel industry.
-In March 1943, on her 18thbirthday, she enlisted in the Australian Women’s Army Service where she was trained as a cypher specialist.
+In March 1943, on her 18th birthday, she enlisted in the Australian Women’s Army Service where she was trained as a cipher specialist.
 On discharge in 1946, the Army subsidised her further study.
 She matriculated in 1948 and received her Diploma in Occupational Therapy from the Australian Occupational Therapy Association in Sydney in 1951.
 Elspeth then worked as an Occupational Therapist at Royal Newcastle Hospital.

 In 1953 Elspeth went overseas and gained experience in hospitals in the United Kingdom and Canada.
 She was employed first at Ashludie Hospital Dundee, a tuberculosis sanatorium, then at Napsbury Hospital, a psychiatric hospital near St Albans, north of London, and then at Whitby Psychiatric Hospital on the shores of Lake Ontario.
 She enjoyed being a tourist especially in Europe, a pastime she relished for the rest of her life.
 While overseas she met Pauline Urban another Australian Occupational Therapist.
 Pauline became the Senior Occupational Therapist at Mont Park Hospital in Bundoora.
 Later in life they became neighbours and travelled together often.